Piano Concerto (Busoni): Structure

+The slow final movement with male chorus brings full circle themes heard earlier in the concerto.
+Its words sung by the men are from the final scene of Oehlenschläger's verse-drama Aladdin.

+Use of chorus

 It seems to have been Beethoven who first included a chorus in a concerted work with piano and orchestra, in his Choral Fantasy, Op.
 80, of 1808; since then only a handful of works have been scored for similar forces, including Daniel Steibelt's Piano Concerto No. 8 (first performed March 16, 1820, in Saint Petersburg) and the Piano Concerto No. 6, Op.
 192 (1858) by Henri Herz which also have a choral finale.

-Busoni intended to dedicate the concerto to his friend William Dayas, but he died in 1903.
-His daughter Karin Dayas gave the first American performance of the concerto in 1932.